icpc-jag/rime/README.md

 ========

 Rime is a tool for programming contest organizers to automate usual, boring and error-prone process of problem set preparation.
+It supports various programming contest styles like ACM-ICPC, TopCoder, etc. by plugins.

-Documentations are found at [Wiki](https://github.com/nya3jp/rime/wiki).
+Detailed documentations are found at [Wiki](https://github.com/nya3jp/rime/wiki).